Melissa Villaseñor: Career

 Villaseñor was a semifinalist on the sixth season of America's Got Talent.
 Previously, she was selected for the New Faces lineup in the 2010 Just for Laughs Montreal Comedy Festival.
 She has also done voice work for the animated shows Adventure Time, Family Guy, and TripTank.
 She appeared on the second season of HBO's Crashing.

 Villaseñor first auditioned for the late night sketch comedy/variety show Saturday Night Live in 2009, where she did several impressions but was not hired.
-Villaseñor was introduced as a featured player on the October 1, 2016 episode of Saturday Night Live, during the show's 2016 to 47th season. alongside Mikey Day and Alex Moffat.
+Villaseñor was introduced as a featured player on the October 1, 2016 episode of Saturday Night Live, alongside Mikey Day and Alex Moffat.
 Her debut was an impression of Sarah Silverman in the Family Feud: Political Edition sketch.
 She is the second Latina cast member after Noël Wells, who is a quarter Mexican, and the first Latina to be promoted to repertory status.
+Villaseñor appeared between the show's 42nd and 47th seasons.

 After she became a cast member, she deleted almost 2,000 old tweets, that she had posted mostly in 2010 and 2011, which some critics called racist.
 SNL and Villaseñor initially declined to comment on the accusation, but in September 2018, Villaseñor explained that she was "trying to be edgy" when she posted them, and that she did not regret deleting them.
 She told NPR's Weekend Edition Saturday, "I'm flawed like everyone else, and yeah, I just wanted to make sure I was perfect."

 She was promoted to the cast's repertory players in season 44 in 2018.
 Villaseñor left the show at the end of the 47th season in 2022, after six years as a cast member.

 Her debut album, Dreamer, a pop-punk/power pop-influenced work, was released in October 2019.
 She is also an illustrator.

-She helped Rob Cantor create his viral "29 Celebrity Impressions, 1 Original Song" video to promote his album Not a Trampoline, in which she sings impressions of Britney Spears, Christina Aguilera, and Björk.
+She helped Rob Cantor create his viral video "29 Celebrity Impressions, 1 Original Song" to promote his album Not a Trampoline, in which she sings impressions of Britney Spears, Christina Aguilera, and Björk.

 She hosted the 2021 Independent Spirit Awards, and voiced Robin in the radio drama podcast Batman: The Audio Adventures.

+In June 2023, it was announced that she would voice Nellie Ramírez-Humphrey in Primos.

 Villaseñor describes herself as a comedian and impressionist.
-She has performed impressions for America's Got Talent, First Impressions, her YouTube channel, and SNL including Björk, Owen Wilson, Miley Cyrus, Gwen Stefani, Jennifer Lopez, Kate McKinnon, Kristen Wiig, Christina Aguilera, Britney Spears, Julia Louis-Dreyfus, Ana Navarro, Natalie Portman, Macaulay Culkin, Sarah Silverman, Lady Gaga, Dolly Parton, Billie Eilish, Dua Lipa and Alexandria Ocasio-Cortez.
+She has performed impressions for America's Got Talent, First Impressions, her YouTube channel, and SNL including Björk, Owen Wilson, Gwen Stefani, Jennifer Lopez, Kate McKinnon, Kristen Wiig, Christina Aguilera, Britney Spears, Ana Navarro, Sia, Natalie Portman, Sarah Silverman, Lady Gaga, Billie Eilish, Dua Lipa and Alexandria Ocasio-Cortez.